edjo241/Hatio_ToDo_Application/README.md

 1. Clone the repository:
 2. Navigate to the `backend` directory:
 3. **Set up the MySQL database**:
 The application uses a MySQL database.
 Before running the application, you need to create a MySQL database and configure the connection details in the `application.properties` file located in `src/main/resources`.
 Open the `application.properties` file and update the following properties with your MySQL credentials:
 Replace `your_mysql_username` and `your_mysql_password` with your actual MySQL username and password.
 You can also modify the `todo_schema` database name if needed.
-4. #Note

-1. Used Github access token to create gist.
+4. Used Github access token to create gist.
 It may expires which cause error to generates gist file , if it happens please replace with the new github access token.
-2. Gist file will also save in the directory exporedProjects locally in the backend directory.
+5. Gist file will also save in the directory exporedProjects locally in the backend directory.

-5. Build the project using Maven:
+6. Build the project using Maven:
-6. Run the Spring Boot application:
+7. Run the Spring Boot application:
 The backend server will start running on `http://localhost:8080`.

 ### Frontend Setup